 There is nothing more powerful than your child seeing you pray or turning to prayer in a moment of need.
 Our actions speak so much more powerfully than our words.

 Here is another simple suggestion: Say a simple prayer whenever your child gets hurt.
 “Jesus, help [name] to feel better.
 Send your angels to bring them peace.”

 This teaches your child to turn to Jesus when they are hurt – and I’m reliably informed – stops crying almost immediately!

-When your child is old enough and makes their First Confession, don’t let it be a one off.
+When your child is old enough and makes their First Confession, don’t let it be a one-off.
 Take them to regular confession (once a month is great) and go yourself while you are there.
-Afterwards, take them for cake or ice cream – because God’s mercy is sweet and it should be celebrated!
+Afterward, take them for cake or ice cream – because God’s mercy is sweet and it should be celebrated!

 The Rosary is the simplest yet most powerful prayer and it is perfect for children.
 It will teach them about Mary and allow them to walk through Jesus’ life together.
 Let them feel involved by making their own rosary bracelet out of ten beads and an extra one for the Our Father.
 Or buy them their own rosary as a special birthday or First Holy Communion gift, as a significant milestone in their life.

 They may be your child or under your care, but their soul is still a sacred space, separate to you and their prayer is between them and God.
 You shouldn’t force entry to that sacred space.
 Allow your child the privacy to take things slowly.
 Don’t feel frustrated if they don’t seem ‘holy’ enough.
 Be sensitive to their emotions and don’t compare yourself to a perfect ideal of a family prayer life.
 Remember Jesus and with His disciples in the Garden of Gethsemane – He asked them to pray with Him and they all fell asleep!